bwagner2-git/bwagner2-git.github.io/lab7.md

 ### 4. Kalman Filter on the robot

+The robot then takes TOF readings, feeds them through the kalman filter (KF), and feeds the KF output into the PID controller.
 ```
 /// only run kalman filter if there is new sensor data to run it on (kfReady) and ignore the zeroes the TOF sensors spit out at the beginning
  if(kfReady==1 && myBot.front!=0){